voxeet/comms-sdk-dotnet/docs/documentation/unity/getting-started/remote-participants.md

 </div>

 ### Participant events
 Once the plugin is successfully connected to the conference, it emits various events that the application can listen to.
-In this example, we will use the [On Participant Updated Event](../visualscripting/events.html#on-participant-updated), which is emitted whenever the remote participant state changes.
+In this example, we will use the [On Participant Updated Event](../visualscripting/events.md#on-participant-updated), which is emitted whenever the remote participant state changes.
 This event provides a custom type [Participant](xref:DolbyIO.Comms.Participant) for the application to retrieve the participant information.
+In your application, you can choose other triggering event based on your needs.

 > In order to access Dolby.io Communications SDK custom types from visual scripting, you need to explicitly add them to the visual scripting library.
 In the Unity editor, click on **Edit** > **Project Settings** > **Visual Scripting**, expand the **Node Library**, click on **+** then add `DolbyIO.Comms.Sdk`.
 After that, expand **Type Operations**, click on **+**, and then add the `Participant` and `ParticipantInfo` objects.
 Finally, click on **Regenerate Nodes** to make sure that the node library is updated with the changes.